These Green Tea Chocolates, or as we call them Matcha Nama Chocolates (抹茶生チョコレート) in Japan, simply melt in your mouth.

 - Slice the chocolate block into 4 blocks and then cut each block into 9 small pieces.

-- Dust more green tea powder (matcha) on top.
+- Dust 2 tsp. green tea powder (matcha) on top of the chocolate.
 Store the chocolate in the refrigerator until serving.
 Serve chilled.
 You can keep in the refrigerator for 2-3 days but enjoy soon.

 * Make sure the bowls and utensils you are using are perfectly dry.
 Even a small amount of water/steam can "seize" the chocolate melting process.